 Why Do Co-Occurring Disorders Require Special Treatment?

-Co-occurring disorders need to be treated holistically, which means getting to the root of addiction and mental illness.
-Since the issues are connected, both must be resolved for a patient to heal.
+Co-occurring disorders are treated holistically.
+Both conditions need resolution for a patient to heal.
 Only treating addiction may lead to relapse later if the underlying mental health issues continue to impact an individual’s life.
 If a person doesn’t learn to cope with their mental health condition, they’re prone to numbing themselves with alcohol or drugs when an episode occurs.

 Similarly, if someone doesn’t have a handle on their addiction, they will be unable to manage their mental health.
 The good news is that dual diagnosis treatments tackle both of these disorders.
 That way, it sets the person up with the best odds for staying healthy and sober.